seanf316/P3-Reclaim-The-Light/README.md

 ### **Imagery**

 I have included Ascii text and Ascii art throughout the adventure to grab the user's attention and provide an aesthetically pleasing experience.
-The font used for the Ascii text was ANSI Shadow and provided by [patorjk.com](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
+The font used for the Ascii text was ANSI Shadow and was provided by [patorjk.com](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
 The Ascii art was retrieved from a few different locations - [ascii.co.uk](https://ascii.co.uk/art) & [https://www.asciiart.eu/](https://www.asciiart.eu/).

 ### **Colour Scheme**